geikha/hydra-antlia/README.md

 ## Why Antlia?
 If you're wondering about the name, *Antlia* is the south-bordering constelation of *Hydra*.
 If you're wondering why I made Antlia, here it is:

 * **Doing geometric stuff in pure Hydra can get really tedious.** And it makes sense, after all Hydra is inspired by analog modular synthesizers.
-I started Antlia after realizing while trying to draw some flags inside Hydra, and realizing how the analog-signal way of thinking it's so counter intuitive for this type of tasks.
+I started Antlia after trying to draw some flags inside Hydra and realizing how the analog-signal way of thinking it's so counter intuitive for that specific goal.
 * **I barely know JavaScript**, so having to search for [an example of using images in Hydra](https://gist.github.com/munshkr/a4c280240bfd07a9819c1218d3952571) because I don't know nothing about JavaScript classes felt like losing time.
 * **I want to code more, think less.** Having to think mathematically about the Math functions can get frustrating when you don't get the expected results, same goes with trying to sum RGB colors inside your head.
 * **I love colors.** I love colors.